lehner/gpt/README.md

 1. Use MPI for distributed computing across multiple nodes.
 2. Enable OpenMP for shared-memory parallelism on multi-core systems.
-3. Utilize SIMD instructions (AVX2 or AVX-512) for vectorization.
+3. Utilize SIMD instructions (such as AVX2 or AVX-512) for vectorization.
-4. For GPU acceleration, use CUDA-enabled builds of Grid and GPT.
+4. For GPU acceleration, use CUDA/HIP/SYCL-enabled builds of Grid and GPT.

 ## Tutorials
 You may also visit a static version of the tutorials [here](https://github.com/lehner/gpt/tree/master/documentation/tutorials).